 The Heritage pathway builds on the presence of the Regional Heritage Centre and Ruskin Research Centre within the department and the Department’s strong relationships with regional and national heritage organisations.
-The project undertaken as part of the placement can take a variety of forms, including:
+The project undertaken as part of the placement can take a variety of forms, and previous projects have included:

 - Curating virtual exhibitions